Elkfox/Focus/README.md

 * Configuration variables
   * What should they be?
   * Allow them to be set via data-attributes and when creating a new Popup object.

-* Include some CSS for people who don't have or want to write CSS for their popups.
-  * Steal it from Reinforced Concrete.

-* Esc key integration